RuslanSergeev/changelog-md/readme.md

-git add changelog.md #stage the changelog to current commit git commit --amend #add the changelog to current commit, leave commit message as is. git tag -a vX.Y.Z -m "Annotation for this version" #add the tag you've set earlier in changelog. git push #publish your changes.
+git add changelog.md #stage the changelog to current commit git commit --amend #add the changelog to current commit, leave commit message as is. git tag -a vX.Y.Z -m "Annotation for this version" #add the tag you've set earlier in changelog. git push --follow-tags #publish your changes and the new tag.
 ```

 More actual information on colophon of scripts: